NYC Women in STEM

 Logo

 In both wording and symbolism, "WE" sends a powerful message of unity.
-The letterforms were modified from DM Mono Italic.
-A Sigma symbol stands in for the "E", representing the STEM fields.
+These letterforms were modified from DM Mono Italic.
+I replaced the "E" with the Sigma symbol which can be found across STEM fields.

 Web Design